π Welcome

 - Understand the mechanism of wind: Gain insight into the dynamics of sea breeze vs. land breeze and how these mechanisms affect wind power.

-1.1 Wind, energy & wind energy introduction
+1.1 Introduction to wind energy

 Exercise:

-Task 1 – Energy name game
+Task 1 β Energy word chain

 - Form 2 groups from the class.